-Precasters can produce modular precast concrete units that include a roof, floor, front and back walls, and two side walls if desired.
-The modules' key benefit, in addition to the speed with which these “building blocks” can be erected on site, come from the precaster being able to outfit and finish the modules at the plant so they arrive at the site nearly complete.
+Precast producers can produce modular precast concrete units that include a roof, floor, front and back walls, and two side walls if desired.
+The modules' key benefit, in addition to the speed with which these “building blocks” can be erected on site, comes from the precast producer being able to outfit and finish the modules at the plant so they arrive at the site nearly complete.

 These units have been used for prison cells for many years, and their use is now being expanded for school classrooms, hotel and motel rooms, and other applications where relatively small, repetitive rooms are needed on a rapid schedule.

 The modules are cast as single- or multi-cell units with as many as four cells in one monolithic component.
-The configuration typically includes the inmate cell and a vertical “chase” between cells for mechanical, electrical, and plumbing accommodations.
+The configuration generally includes the inmate cell and a vertical “chase” between cells for mechanical, electrical, and plumbing accommodations (MEP).